neil-mc-m/code-school/week_2/README.md

 - Use proper header for the columns
 - Make a cell that spans two columns
 - Make a cell that spans 2 rows

+### create a new page
+- create a new html page beside your index.html
+- call it page1.html
+- link to this page from index.html
+- link to index.html from page1